hamptonpieryc/website/content/docs/club-rules.md

-**16.5** If, in the opinion of the General Management Committee, a member is abusing this rule by inviting a visitor or visitors too frequently to the Club, the General Management Committee, may at their discretion remove the members’ right to invite visitors if the member continues to abuse the privilege after the General Management Committee’s concern has been brought to his/her attention.
+**16.5** If, in the opinion of the General Management Committee, a member is abusing this rule by inviting a visitor or visitors too frequently to the Club, the General Management Committee, may at their discretion remove the members’ right to invite visitors if the member continues to abuse the privilege after the General Management Committee’s concern has been brought to their attention.

 ## 17. TRUSTEES:
 **17.1** There shall be at least three Trustees of the club who shall be appointed from time to time as necessary by the General Management Committee of the Club from among Single, Family, Partner or Honorary Members who are willing to be so appointed.
-A Trustee shall hold office during his/her lifetime or until he/she shall resign, by notice in writing given to the Committee, or until a resolution removing him/her from office shall be passed at a meeting of the Committee by a majority comprising two-thirds of the members present and entitled to vote.
+A Trustee shall hold office during their lifetime or until they shall resign, by notice in writing given to the Committee, or until a resolution removing them from office shall be passed at a meeting of the Committee by a majority comprising two-thirds of the members present and entitled to vote.

-**17.2** All the property of the Club, including land and investiments, shall be held by the Trustees for the time being, in their own names so far as it is necessary and practicable, on trust for the use and benefit of the Club.
-In the event of the death, resignation, or removal from office of a Trustee, the Committee shall nominate a new Trustee in his/her place, and shall as soon as possible thereafter take all lawful and practicable steps to procure the vesting of all club property into the names of the Trustees as constituted after such nomination.
-For the purpose of giving effect to any such nomination, the Honorary Secretary for the time being is hereby nominated as the person to appoint new Trustees of the Club within the meaning of Section 36 of the Trustee Act 1925 and he/she shall by Deed duly appoint the person or persons so nominated by the Committee.
+**17.2** All the property of the Club, including land and investments, shall be held by the Trustees for the time being, in their own names so far as it is necessary and practicable, on trust for the use and benefit of the Club.
+In the event of the death, resignation, or removal from office of a Trustee, the Committee shall nominate a new Trustee in their place, and shall as soon as possible thereafter take all lawful and practicable steps to procure the vesting of all club property into the names of the Trustees as constituted after such nomination.
+For the purpose of giving effect to any such nomination, the Honorary Secretary for the time being is hereby nominated as the person to appoint new Trustees of the Club within the meaning of Section 36 of the Trustee Act 1925, and they shall by Deed duly appoint the person or persons so nominated by the Committee.

 **17.3** The Trustees shall in all respects act, in regard to any property of the Club held by them, in accordance with the directions of the Committee and shall have power to sell, lease, mortgage or